tweag/nickel/doc/manual/typing.md

 first place!
 Remember, the typical problem is the caller passing an value of the wrong type that eventually raises an error from within `filter`.

-Hopefully, Nickel does have a mechanism to prevent this from happening and to provide good error reporting in this situation.
+Fortunately, Nickel does have a mechanism to prevent this from happening and to provide good error reporting in this situation.
 Let us see by ourselves:

 ```nickel